 - Neighbors that drive through tidally flooded streets should consider taking their vehicles through a car wash equipped with an undercarriage sprayer to remove the saltwater.

 - The City responds to flood protection inquiries.
-If you have a question regarding flood, sewer or drainage problems, contact the City of Fort Lauderdale’s 24-Hour Customer Service Center at 954-828-8000.
+If you have a question regarding flood, sewer or drainage problems, contact the City of Fort Lauderdale’s 24-Hour Neighbor Service Center at 954-828-8000.

 - Prior to starting any construction, residents or builders should contact the City’s Department of Sustainable Development at 954-828-6520 to ask about required permits.